yuiseki/pdfjs2png/README.md

-# pdfjs2png - Simple CLI tool convert PDF file into png images with pdf.js and node-canvas
+# pdfjs2png - Simple CLI tool and npm package convert PDF file into png images with pdf.js and node-canvas

 ## Install